bparanj/crystal/programming/iac/docs/boto/create-route-table.md

 In the example usage, we specify the VPC ID (`vpc_id`), the Internet Gateway ID (`igw_id`), and the desired name for the route table (`rt_name`).
 We then call the `create_rails_public_route_table()` function with these arguments.

-Make sure to replace `'vpc-xxxxxxxx'` with the actual ID of your VPC and `'igw-xxxxxxxx'` with the actual ID of your Internet Gateway.
+Make sure to replace `'vpc-xxxxxxxx'` with the  ID of your VPC and `'igw-xxxxxxxx'` with the  ID of your Internet Gateway.

 Note: Ensure that you have the necessary permissions to create and modify route tables in your AWS account.
 You may need to configure the appropriate IAM permissions for your AWS account or the IAM user/role associated with your boto3 session.